Nazzanuk/front-end-training/part-10/readme.md

 }, console.error);
 ```

-### We want to display all the pokemon we have in our db.
+### We want to display all the Pokemon we have in our db.
 We can access all of the documents through our Pokemon model.
 ```javascript
 Pokemon.find().then(response => {
   console.log('Pokemon Array: ', response);